artizirk/ix2-200/README.md

     cat vmlinuz-VERSION-marvell kirkwood-iomega_ix2_200.dtb > vmlinuz_with_dtb
     mkimage -A arm -O linux -T kernel  -C none -a 0x00008000 -e 0x00008000 -n kernel -d vmlinuz_with_dtb uImage mkimage -A arm -O linux -T ramdisk -C none -a 0x00000000 -e 0x00000000 -n initramfs -d initrd.img-VERSION-marvell uInitrd

+## TODO
+It is probably possible to automate those steps with some APT hooks but I haven't looked into it yet.

 # Links